openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 >
 > This property make exception stack trace which happen in openLooKeng visible or invisible.
 While it is set to be `true`, the stack trace is visible for all users.
 While it is set as default or `false`, the stack trace is invisible for all users.

+### `openlookeng.admins`

+> - **Type：** `string`
+> - **Default value：** `No set`
+>
+> This property is used to set the admin user.
+The admin user has the authority to obtain all users query history and download all users WEB UI query results.
+The admin user is not set by default.
+When multiple admin users need to be set, use a comma to separate the multiple users.

 ## http security headers properties